-The curriculum includes three components namely Program Core, Program Electives and Open Electives, Mandatory Learning Courses and Audit Courses in addition to Thesis.
+The curriculum includes Program Core, Program Electives and Open Electives, Mandatory Learning Courses and Audit Courses in addition to the Thesis.
 Each semester curriculum shall normally have a blend of theory and practical courses.

 5. Assignment of Credits for Courses